EdwinVW/dapr-workshop/Assignment07/step-by-step.md

        value: "."
    ```

-As you can see, the `local.file` secret-store is used.
-Important to note here, is that If you specify the path to the `secretsFile` using a relative path (as is the case here), you need to specify this path relative to the folder where you start your service using the Dapr CLI.
+As you can see, the `local.file` secret store is used.
+Important to note here, is that if you specify the path to the `secretsFile` using a relative path (as is the case here), you need to specify this path relative to the folder where you start your service from using the Dapr CLI.
 Because you start the services from their project folders, the relative path to the components folder is always `../dapr/components`.

-> As stated, the file-based local secret-store component is only for development or testing purposes and is not suitable for production!
+> As stated, the file-based local secret store component is only for development or testing purposes and is not suitable for production!

 The `nestedSeparator` in the `metadata` section specifies the character that Dapr will use when it flattens the secret file's hierarchy.
-Eventually, each secret will be uniquely identifiable by 1 key.
+Eventually, each secret will be uniquely identifiable by one key.
 In this case, you're using the period (`.`) as character.
 That means that the secrets from the `secrets.json` file will be identified by the following keys:

 - `smtp.user`
 - `smtp.password`